BhavyeMathur/goopylib-v1/README.md

 * Renamed the internal argument `refresh` to `_refresh` for the GraphWin
 * The GraphWin now checks if `autoflush` is True before updating when the `redraw()`function is called.

-* Added key click, press, and a lot more related functions to the GraphWin (6290 lines long now!)
+* Added key click, press, and a lot more related functions to the GraphWin
 * Added the Point class Wiki
 * The Line class can now have multiple points as the input